gabrieltaylor/temp/README.md

 ## How it works?

-Before setting up, it's better to understand how this application works.
-The main purpose is to execute a serie of commands that a normal IVR would do.
-Bellow you can find the implemented steps and the sequence that they will happen.
+This application demonstrates a simple interactive voice response (IVR) system, built using the call control features of Telnyx's API.
+Call control is essentially a collection of commands triggered by your application and events that occur on the call as a result of actions of the caller or callee or of a command.

+This IVR represents a flow with which we are all familiar: the customer places a call to a company which is immediately answered and an audio menu is played to the caller allowing them to select the department they need from a list.

+Using call control that flow looks like:

 1. Receive a `Call Initiated` event.
-Every time we receive a call to one number binded to a call control connection, we are going to receive this event.
+This will occur when we receive a call to a number associated with a call control connection.
-2. Issue an `Answer call` command.
-This command will say to call control that we want to answer the received call.
+2. Issue an `Answer call` command, instructing call control to answer the call.
-3. Receive a `Call Answered` event.
-Every time a call is answered, call control will send us this event.
+3. Receive a `Call Answered` event, verifying the call has been answered.
-4. Issue a `Play audio URL` command.
-Since the call was successfully answered, this command will say to call control to play our IVR options to the caller.
+4. Issue a `Play audio URL` command, playing our audio menu to the caller and instructing them to select an option by pressing a digit.
 5. Caller press a digit.
 6. Receive a `DTMF` event containing the pressed digit.
-We are going to receive this event every time the caller press a digit during the call.
+We will receive this event every time the caller press a digit during the call.
-7. Act accordingly the desired option
+7. Perform an action based on the digit pressed by the caller:
-	* if digit is `1` then the call is transfered to our imaginary support number
+	* if the digit is `1`, the call is transfered to our imaginary support number
-	* if digit is `2` then we hangup the call
+	* if the digit is `2`, hangup the call
-	* any other digit we are going back to `step 4` again
+	* if any other digit is pressed, return to `step 4` and replay the audio menu.

 ## Getting Started